"The moment you doubt whether you can fly, you cease for ever to be able to do it."—J. M. Barrie

 To tell you the truth, not everyone likes a bold person.
 They can come off abrasive and even pushy, at times.
 But that's the cool thing about them.
 Most of the time, they're too busy walking in their boldness as they're on their way to greatness to notice or care what other people think.

-They Can Take Criticism
+2. Confident People Can Take Criticism

 On the heels of the first point, this doesn't mean that confident people are arrogant or narcissistic.
 Trust me, over these past few months, I've done more research on narcissism than I ever thought I would (The Royal We is a great YouTube channel on the topic).
 What I've come to the conclusion of is arrogance and narcissism are false (and toxic) imitations of confidence.
 The reason why I say that is because if you can't ever be told about yourself, if you can't receive things that you need to hear in order to mature and grow, you are being the mere opposite of confidence.